 Major Causes of Soil Erosion

 Excessive rainfall: Due to excessive rainfall and poor water holding capacity of the soil, water moves on the surface is called water runoff and it removes top fertile soil.

-Human activities: Human activities accelerate the disappearance of the protective cover of natural vegetation and cause soil erosion, it is artificial erosion.
+Human activities: Human activities accelerate the disappearance of the protective cover of natural vegetation and cause soil erosion.
+It is called artificial erosion.

 Deforestation: It causes soil erosion by rapid rainfall and the flow of wind.

 Mining activities: Mining activities such as open cast mining and underground mining leads to soil erosion.
-Open cast mining helps in the complete removal of soil and leads to the destruction of total land area, loss of productive area and soil erosion is caused.
+Open cast mining helps in the complete removal of soil and leads to the destruction of total land area and loss of productive area.
 Underground mining leads to the whole area of depression and it becomes a waste of land. it also causes runoff acids which are crude soil.
-The toxic chemicals from solid wastes are absorbed by soil and may kill plant and animals.
+The toxic chemicals from solid wastes are absorbed by soil and may kill plants and animals.

-Shifting cultivation: As forests are slashed and burned, it reduces humus content and decrease water holding capacity of the soil.
+Shifting cultivation: As forests are slashed and burned, it reduces humus content and decreases water-holding capacity of the soil.
 So cultivators move to another patch of the forest for fresh cultivation.
 The resulting exposure of the soil to rain and wind causes drastic soil erosion.

 Effects of Soil Erosion on Agriculture